Parkways in New York

 Sign informing truckers it is illegal to use a parkway in New York City.

-Most parkways in the US state of New York are part of a statewide parkway system owned by several public and private agencies but mostly maintained by the New York State Department of Transportation (NYSDOT).
+Most parkways in the US state of New York are part of a statewide parkway system owned by several public and private agencies such as New York City Department of Transportation (NYCDOT) and New York State Office of Parks, Recreation and Historic Preservation (NYS OPRHP) but mostly maintained by the New York State Department of Transportation (NYSDOT).
 A handful of other roads in the Hudson Valley and on Long Island are also known as parkways but are not part of the state system.
 The roads of the state parkway system were among the first expressways to be constructed.
 These highways were not divided and allowed no driveway cuts, but did have intersections for some of the streets they crossed.
 A small section of the privately financed Long Island Motor Parkway was the first expressway to begin operation as a toll road and the first highway to use bridges and overpasses to eliminate intersections.

 The individual parkways vary widely in composition.
 Some, such as the Sprain Brook Parkway, are functionally equivalent to a freeway; others, like Seven Lakes Drive, are two-lane undivided roads.
 Most parkways are located in downstate New York, where the state parkway system originated in the early 20th century.